code-423n4/2022-10-paladin-findings/data/neko_nyaa-Q.md

 ## [L-04] Wrong usage of NatSpec format comments

-The codebase seems to be following [NatSpec Format](https://docs.soliditylang.org/en/v0.8.17/natspec-format.html) documentation, which is the most popular choice of formatting in Solidity codebases.
-However, much of it is currently being used wrongly.

 In general, `@notice` is meant to be a brief description of the function (i.e. what it's supposed to do, in one line), while `@dev` is meant to provide devs with clarifications, or some notes on function behavior that one might not expect, or anything noteworthy in general.

 The report below points out all found instances of tags misusage, along with recommended mitigation.
 There are **four** distinct issues in total listed: